semitrivial/ExtendedEnvironments/README.md

 determine what that participant would do in hypothetical scenarios, and so we **can** put AI participants into such obstacle courses.

-An *extended environment* is a reinforcement learning environment which is aware of the source-code of whatever agent is interacting with it.
-This enables the environment to simulate the agent and use the results when it determines which rewards and observations to send to the agent.
-Although this is a departure from traditional RL environments (which are not able to simulate agents), nevertheless, a traditional RL agent does not require any extension in order to interact with an Extended Environment.
+An *extended environment* is a reinforcement learning environment which is able to simulate the agent and use the results when it determines which rewards and observations to send to the agent.
+Although this is a departure from traditional RL environments (which are not able to simulate agents), nevertheless, a traditional
+RL agent does not require any extension in order to interact with an Extended Environment.
 Thus, Extended Environments can be used to benchmark RL agents in ways that traditional RL environments cannot.

 If an agent does not self-reflect about its own actions, then an extended environment might be difficult for the agent to figure out.
-Therefore, our thesis is that self-reflection is needed for an agent to achieve good performance on average over a battery of suitably chosen extended environments.
-This would imply that by measuring how an agent performs across such a battery of environments, it is possible to empirically estimate how self-reflective an agent is.
+Therefore, our thesis is that self-reflection is needed for an agent to achieve good performance on average over the space of all extended environments.
+This would imply that by measuring how an agent performs across a battery of such environments, it is possible to empirically estimate how self-reflective an agent is.

 ## Installation